pelavarre/like-py-xlsx/README.md

 ## 7 Please help us

-These are early days as yet, not much here - If you look for something exotic, you won't find it yet - If you surprise this code with new test cases, it will betray you today
+These are our early days, not much here yet - If you look for something difficult, you won't find here - If you surprise this code with new test cases, it will betray you today

-Tweeting the bugs you find and the features you want to our crowd gathered in Twitter as @pelavarre is an easy way to try and make this better
+Please consider tweeting the bugs you find & the features you want, come find me at https://twitter.com/pelavarre

 Do you love our "like-py.xlsx" like you love pie?